MrAjayGangwar2001/Java-Series/Basic+core/Git_Version-Controller/git.md

 git commit -a -m <commit message> ==> It is used to commit directly from working directory to commit . git diff ==> It is used to check what the chnages are in the file.

+git rm --cached <file_name> ==> It is used to remove the file from staging area but not from the working directory.

+git clone <link repo. ...https://github.com...> ==> It is used to clone the repository from remote repository.